Celebrating 25 Years as a vibrant part of the Tonbridge community

 The purpose of the Group is simply to enjoy reading poetry, without serious analysis.
 We choose a theme in advance and do our best to find poems which are relevant to it, usually reading two or three each.
 10.00am on the third Thursday each month.

-The themes - July Holidays, August - Boats, September - Swimming
+The themes: September - Swimming

 Anne Kelly